aplus-framework/database/guide/index.rst

     $result = $database->query('SELECT * FROM Users WHERE id = ' . $id); // Result

 exec
+^^^^

+With the ``exec`` method, the writing to the database is performed.
+And the return is always a number, being the number of affected rows.

 .. code-block:: php

     $affectedRows = $database->exec('INSERT INTO Users SET name = "John Doe"'); // int

+Again, always use the ``quote`` method if you need to get dynamic data to build the SQL statement:

 .. code-block:: php